CaptainMesomorph/tardigrade-framework/README.md

 ##Version control history

+**Apr 15, 2019 - 3.0.0 Enhanced the paging implementation of the repository layer**

+- Enhanced the paging implementation of the repository layer.
+- Created a project for managing (JSON) serialisation.
+- Added new extention classes to simplify coding.

 **Nov 30, 2018 - 2.0.0 Updated the design of the repository interfaces**

 - Updated the design of the repository interfaces.